Women's Africa Cup of Nations

 The Women's Africa Cup of Nations (WAFCON), known for sponsorship purposes as the TotalEnergies Women's Africa Cup of Nations and formerly the African Women's Championship, is a biennial international women's football tournament organised by the Confederation of African Football (CAF) since 1998 as the qualification for the FIFA Women's World Cup for African nations.
-Initially started as a home-and-away qualification competition, it got rechristened as a biennial tournament in 1998 and took on its current name as of the 2016 edition.
+Initially started as a home-and-away qualification competition, it got renamed as a biennial tournament in 1998 and took on its current name as of the 2016 edition.

-Nigeria is the most successful nation in the history of the tournament since it became full-scale in 1998, winning 10 of the 13 editions so far and making it to at least the semi-final in every tournament they have played.
+Nigeria is the most successful nation in the history of the tournament since it became full-scale in 1998, winning 10 titles so far.
 Equatorial Guinea won as hosts of the 2008 and 2012 editions.
 South Africa won the 2022 edition to become the third African nation to ever win the tournament.
+Cameroon won the 2026 edition to become the fourth African nation to ever win the tournament.

-Morocco, Ghana, and Cameroon are the only nations outside of the previous winners to have also made it to the tournament’s final.
-Nigeria is the current champion, having won the 2024 final.
+Morocco, Ghana and Malawi are the only nations outside of the previous winners to have also made it to the tournament's final.
+Cameroon is the current champion, having won the 2026 final.

 History

 1990s: Origin and early years

 In 1991, FIFA organized the inaugural World Cup tournament for women after multiple trials dating back to 1974, causing CAF to organize a qualification competition on a home-and-away basis for its nations.
-For its first 2 editions in 1991 and 1995, multiple nations withdrew their teams from qualification or its matches, as they weren't ready for the new developments at the time.
+For its first 2 editions in 1991 and 1995, multiple nations withdrew their teams from qualification or its matches, as they were not ready for the new developments at the time.
 CAF, under then-president Issa Hayatou, decided to rechristen the competition as a biennial tournament by installing an 8-team group stage and a knockout stage, creating the traditional tournament structure that would last until 2015.